-In a subchronic neurotoxicity study in rats, there was no indication of clinical (general clinical observation, FOB, and motor activity) or neurohistopathologic effects.
-The neurotoxicity NOAEL was established at the limit concentration of 15,000 ppm (equivalent to 1041 mg/kg bw/day and 1137 mg/kg bw/day in males and females, respectively).
-The NOAEL and LOAEL for these studies are summarized in Table A10.
+In a subchronic neurotoxicity study, male and female Wistar rats received Broflanilide in their diet at 0, 1500, 5000 or 15,000 ppm for 90-day.
+There was no indication of clinical (general clinical observation, FOB and motor activity) or neurohistopathologic effects.
+The neurotoxicity NOAEL was established at 15,000 ppm (equivalent to 1041 mg/kg bw/day and 1137 mg/kg bw/day in males and females, respectively); a LOAEL was not established (USEPA, 2020).